pnbruckner/ha-composite-tracker/README.md

 At some point (i.e., in an upcoming 3.0.0 release) legacy support will be removed.

 ## Installation
+### Versions

+This custom integration supports HomeAssistant versions 2021.12 or newer, using Python 3.9 or newer.

 ### Manual

 Place a copy of: